K4PT41N/nandgame_solutions/Solutions/Multitasking-CPU/multitasking_cpu.md

 <img src="Register-with-backup.png" alt="Register with backup" width="928"/>

 ## Program Counter
-This level is fairly easy, because you have the main part available in the toolbox.
+This level is fairly easy, because we have the main part available in the toolbox.
 We implement a program counter that works with a register component that has backup.
 This way, we will have a **Program Counter** with a **Program Counter Backup**.
 We increment the counter based on the **j** input.
 When the mode is switched to kernel (interrupt), the program counter will take the value of **X0**, which is 0.
 The **st** input of the register component is always 1.
 Finally, we get the solution.

 <img src="Program-counter.png" alt="Program counter" width="928"/>